 "It is no wonder the Godaime is proud of her protégé."

 "Yeah, yeah," Sakura said with pinkened cheeks.
-She was used to people admiring her for her medical skills, as she was proud of her accomplishments which were not easy to achieve, but she always got embarrassed whenever the mood wasn't heavy and serious.
+She was used to people admiring her for her medical skills, as she was proud of her accomplishments which were not easy to achieve, but she always got embarrassed whenever the mood wasn't heavy and serious and set in the hospital or the battlefield.
 "You're still going to sleep now whether you like it or not."

 Satisfied that Itachi was being compliant as he laid his book by his futon's side and he slipped under his covers, Sakura turned off the lamp light and walked out to the veranda overlooking a grassy lot with a single somei yoshino cherry tree and a koi pond just outside Itachi's room.
-She remembered telling Itachi the year before that he needed a tree in his garden, and up until now she couldn't believe that he followed her suggestion.
+She remembered telling Itachi the year before that his garden would look better with a tree, and up until now she couldn't believe that he followed her suggestion.

 'For a genius, he can be an idiot at times,' Sakura thought as she recalled Itachi injuring himself without any hesitation.
 'Still, he DID help me a lot today…'

-Deeming that it was enough for her to start being nicer to her always reluctant patient, Sakura unrolled Tsunade's summoning scroll and started to practice and perfect directing a stable chakra flow from her hands to an inanimate object, which was now easier thanks to Itachi's unexpected assistance.
+Deeming that it was enough for her to start being nicer to her always elusive patient, Sakura unrolled Tsunade's summoning scroll and started to practice and perfect directing a stable chakra flow from her hands to an inanimate object, which was now a little easier easier thanks to Itachi's unexpected assistance.

 O O O

 The following morning found Sakura sleeping by the veranda just outside Itachi's room.
-The morning fog still covered the whole village, and Sakura shivered as she wrapped her blanket tighter to her body.
+The morning fog was still heavy on the whole village, and Sakura shivered as she wrapped her blanket tighter around her body.

 Rubbing sleep from her eyes, Sakura sat up and held the dark blue cloth at arm's length.
 She then noticed the debris from Tsunade's devices that she had summoned the whole night and started gathering them in a trash bag she had learned to carry with her at all times.